Becksteinlab/hop/README.rst

 Hop: analyzing solvent in molecular dynamics trajectories
 =========================================================

-This is a collection of python modules to analyze (primarily) water behaviour in MD simulations.
+This is a collection of Python modules to analyze (primarily) water behaviour in MD simulations.
 The idea is to find regions with a density above a given threshold (hydration sites) and catalogue those sites.
 Once this is done, one can analyze water movement in terms of